WARRIOR COUNTRY

 VARSITY ASSISTANT COACH

-Coach Morgan is in his 6th year of coaching at Westlake High School, which included one year as the Head Freshmen Coach and is now in his fifth year as the Assistant Varsity Coach and oversees player development.
+Coach Morgan is in his seventh year of coaching at Westlake High School, which included one year as the Head Freshmen Coach and is now in his fifth year as the Assistant Varsity Coach and oversees player development.
 He played four years of varsity basketball at Coronado High School in Henderson, Nevada

 Coach Morgan played basketball at UNLV for two years.
 He then played one year at Pierce College and finished his college playing career at Division II Cal State LA.
 After his senior year in college, he was invited to multiple different NBA champs.
 He decided to play professional basketball overseas in a few different countries.
 Coach Morgan also loves competing in the Drew League, playing with and against the top pro-am players in the world.